 The Man Behind Our Promise

-Gus was able to accomplish many amazing things in his lifetime, but most importantly he was able to give all State employees the opportunity to give back to their community.
+Mr. Hawkins was able to accomplish many amazing things in his lifetime, but most importantly he was able to give all State employees the opportunity to give back to their community.

 To find out more about the wonderful man who began this philanthropic effort, visit here.